 This can all become incredibly confusing, and an attorney will need to conduct a thorough investigation into the police procedures concerning the case in order to determine whether or not a Miranda violation has occurred.

 If you or somebody you love has been arrested and charged with a crime, but you believe that there was a violation of Miranda rights involved, seek legal assistance as soon as possible.
 At the Law Offices of Graham Donath, APC, our qualified and experienced team is ready to investigate every aspect of your case.
 We will be sure to obtain any evidence from your arrest, including proof of whether or not Miranda rights were violated.
-When you need a California criminal defense attorney, you can contact us for a consultation on your case by clicking here or by calling as soon as possible.
+When you need a criminal defense attorney in Rancho Cucamonga, you can contact us for a consultation on your case by clicking here or by calling as soon as possible.